-In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the University of Georgia Police Department or his designee, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of the UGA Police Department or their designee, constitutes an ongoing or continuing threat, a campus-wide "timely warning" will be issued.
+Such a warning will be issued without delay, as soon as the pertinent information is available to permit such a warning.
 The warning will be issued through a campus-wide email to all faculty, staff, and students, as well as through local media outlets in some instances.